tamar2791/Celiac-Bakehila/README.md

 - Windows OS
 - Visual Studio 2019 or newer
 - .NET Framework installed (version as used in project)
-- SQL Server or SQL Server Express
+- Local database (Microsoft Access)

 ### Run the Application: